Antonvasilache/antonvasilache/README.md

       <td>
         <a href="https://react-quiz-av.vercel.app/" target="_blank">React Quiz</a>
       </td>
-      <td>An application for playing a quiz game, where you can answer a series of questions related to the React library and then measure your score at the end.<br> HTML/CSS
+      <td>An application for playing a quiz game, where you can answer a series of questions related to the React library and then measure your score at the end.<br> Tech/frameworks used:
 Javascript
 React
 Create-react-app </br></td>